 Timing is key.
 It is most effective to publish these snippets at regular intervals throughout the year.
 Publishing them all at once will overwhelm parents.
-Include a link to one of the videos in this Toolkit.

-#1 Goals of the New California Standards
+#1 New California Standards

-Teachers in our schools have been working hard to help students reach the new, more rigorous academic standards called Common Core.

-These new Common Core learning standards tell us what students should know and be able to do at the end of each grade level, and leave it up to our teachers to decide how to get each student there.
+Our teachers have been working hard to help students reach the new, more rigorous academic standards called California's Common Core.
+These new Common Core learning standards tell us what students should know at the end of each grade level and leave it up to our teachers to decide how to get each student there.

-The goal of Common Core standards is to ensure that our graduates are ready for college and jobs in the 21st Century.
-Common Core emphasizes real-world skills like working with a group, applying concepts to new situations and analyzing the quality of information being used in our work.
+As educators and administrators, we are excited by these goals because they ensure that our graduates are ready for college and jobs in the 21st Century.
+Common Core emphasizes real-world skills like working with a group, applying concepts to new situations and analyzing the quality of information.

-Common Core learning standards are giving rise to a new way of teaching and learning in the classroom.
-Teachers are focusing on conceptual understanding, digging deeper on subject matter areas and building on what kids already know to help them discover the next level.
+California's Common Core learning standards are giving rise to a new way of teaching and learning in the classroom.
+In our school's classrooms, you'll see teachers focusing on conceptual understanding, digging deeper into subject matter and building on what students already know to help them discover the next level.
 Students will work to understand each other's thought process while they focus on the right answer.